 Get a motor, the M5 nylock nuts from before, and the bag of long bolts (M5-50) and aluminum spacers from the orange bag.
 You will also need a coupler and bearing for this assembly, found in the green bag.
+Note that your coupler may be solid or jaw type, but they both work the same way (jaw type shown below).

-Start off by sliding the coupler onto the motor shaft, making sure you have the smaller hole sliding onto the shaft and the larger hole facing out.
-You may have to loosen the set screws on the coupler if it doesn't slide on easily.
+Start off by attaching the coupler to the motor shaft, making sure you have the smaller hole sliding onto the shaft and the larger hole facing up so that we can put the lead screw on later.
+Put the coupler down as far as it will go and loosely tighten the screw to secure it for now.
+We will adjust this later so there is no need to screw down too hard.

 Then put the long M5 bolts onto the motor, followed by the spacers.